 Get a good look, be observant, especially of the tail, fins and head.
 Make lots of notes, draw pictures if need be; photos and video footage are very useful.

-Use the online form to report a whale or dolphin sighting.
+Use the online form to report a whale, dolphin, or seal/sea lion sighting.
 Your sighting report will be recorded in a database of marine mammal sightings from all around New Zealand.

 This information will help us determine things like population sizes, breeding rates and movement patterns.
-Ultimately this helps us to look after them.
+This helps us to look after them.